connectomics.metrics¶

 Evaluation metrics for PyTorch Connectomics.

-This package provides comprehensive evaluation metrics: - metrics_seg.py: Segmentation metrics (Adapted Rand, VOI, instance matching) - metrics_skel.py: Skeleton-based metrics for curvilinear structures
+This package provides comprehensive evaluation metrics: - metrics_seg.py: Segmentation metrics (Adapted Rand, VOI, instance matching) - metrics_skel.py: Skeleton-based metrics for curvilinear structures - nerl.py: NERL scoring helpers backed by em_erl - oracle.py: oracle-merge transform (attainable false-merge-free ceiling) - tube.py: GT-free completeness and geometric analysis for tube-like structures

 Note: PyTorch Lightning handles training monitoring and logging.